sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 # Exploring the Data

-The proliferation of smartphones with GPS sensors has allowed to capture people's movements in regular time intervals and at large scale.
+The proliferation of smartphones with GPS sensors has allowed us to capture people's movements in regular time intervals and at large scale.
 Once the GPS data is collected, it can be further processed for research purposes.
 The unprocessed data typically consists of a timestamp, some type of user or device identifier and longitude-latitude coordinates.

 For the experiments we will use a random sample of the [T-Drive trajectory data sample](https://www.microsoft.com/en-us/research/publication/t-drive-trajectory-data-sample/).
-The sample contains one week's worth of GPS data collected from 100 taxis driving in Bejing.
+The sample contains one week's worth of GPS data collected from 100 taxis driving in Beijing.

 Note: Before running the experiments please make sure that you have all the libraries listed in `requirements.txt` installed.
 {: .notice--info}

-Without further adue let us load and explore the data!
+Without further ado let us load and explore the data!

 ```python
 import pandas as pd